jvvppereira/jvvppereira/README.md

 <a href="https://github.com/jvvppereira">![Header](./new-github-header-image.png)
 </a>

-My name is João Vítor, and I'm from Brazil (🇧🇷).
+My name is João Vítor, and I'm Brazilian (🇧🇷).
 I've been working as Full Stack Developer since 2016.
 Currently, working as a Software Architect at Philips.

 <!--
 **jvvppereira/jvvppereira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.